 Projects in developing and emerging countries are CER and VER projects.
-These are reviewed by one body recognised by the United Nations and other independent bodies.
+These are reviewed by one body recognized by the United Nations and other independent bodies.
 All energy-related climate protection projects are tested against Gold Standard criteria.
 Since Co2compensate.org believes that fulfilling the specifications as per this standard is only the minimum requirement, the reviews also take into account other, mainly social, factors.
-VER forestry projects comply with Plan Vivo guidelines, the most well-known and proficient standards in this field, which are supplemented by myclimate’s own strict criteria.
+VER forestry projects comply with Plan Vivo guidelines, the most well-known and proficient standards in this field, which are supplemented by our own strict criteria.

 Process – What happens to the money?

 Co2compensate.org supports climate protection projects on a service-specific basis.
-Only emissions reductions that have actually been realised and can be proven over a longer contract term of 7 to 14 years are accounted for in energy projects.
-Compensation payments are normally paid out to the supported projects once reductions are realised.
+Only emissions reductions that have actually been realized and can be proven over a longer contract term of 7 to 14 years are accounted for in energy projects.
+Compensation payments are normally paid out to the supported projects once reductions are realized.
 The actual contribution amount depends on the volume of climate-impacting emissions saved.
 Forestry projects are slightly different in that their timelines naturally stretch over a longer span of 30 to 50 years.

 Co2compensate.org guarantees its customers that emission reductions achieved (= climate donations) through energy projects will be realised at the latest within two years in climate protection projects and will be retired after a maximum of three years.
 Carbon storage in forests occurs within 10 to 30 years, depending on the project region and tree species.
 There are comprehensive, special mechanisms in place to monitor the reductions achieved in forestry.

 Costs – How much does a tonne of CO₂ cost?